Tromador/Kyngesreach/Adventure_Modules/Tomorrows_Tide/Tomorrows_tide.md

 **[End of Scene 4: Smoke Signal]**

 ---
 ## Scene 5: Meeting Captain Sir Lucien Harrow

 ### Scene Purpose
 The players finally encounter the mysterious survivor.
 This scene introduces Harrow as a major recurring NPC and reveals the temporal paradox that deepens the central mystery of *Tomorrow’s Tide* and Kyngesreach itself.

-This scene occurs after Scene 4 (Harrow’s camp).
+It also provides player motivation to proceed inland rather than return to the *Sojourner* immediately.

 ---